tldr-pages/tldr/pages/common/rsync.md

 `rsync {{remote_host}}:{{path/to/remote_file}} {{path/to/local_directory}}`

-- Transfer options for most common usage (handles soft-links, directories, access rights, and previously transferred files):
+- Transfer any file or directory, in archive (to preserve attributes), resolving contained softlinks, and ignoring already transferred files (unless newer):

 `rsync -Laura {{remote_host}}:{{path/to/remote_file}} {{path/to/local_directory}}`